alphagov/govuk-design-system/src/components/notification-banner/index.md

 Use the green version of the notification banner to confirm that something they’re expecting to happen has happened.

-{{ example({group: "components", item: "notification-banner", example: "success", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "components", item: "notification-banner", example: "success", html: true, nunjucks: true, open: false, size: "s" }) }}

 Since you’re using the notification banner to tell the user about the outcome of something they’ve just done, add `role="alert"` so focus shifts to the notification banner on page load.